 It is the responsibility of the project leader to coordinate the submission of these reports.
-Failure to submit the required reports on time or in the proper format identified in this funding guide will result in the rejection of future funding requests from the Inuit and/or community-based organization or the individual.
+Failure to submit the required reports on time or in the proper format identified in this funding guide may result in the rejection of future funding requests from the Inuit organization.

 Reports may be submitted by e-mail (preferred), fax or regular mail.
 If submitting electronically, do not send additional hard copies.
 Receipt of all reports will be acknowledged by the NWMB when received.
-For electronic submissions, the file names of each report should follow the following format: <IQRF project number> <organization> <type of report> <date of submission (year/month/day)> (e.g. 2018-001-Grise Fiord HTO-Interim project report-100115).
+For electronic submissions, the file names of each report should follow the following format: <IQRF project number> <organization> <type of report> <date of submission (year/month/date)> (e.g. 214-09-01-Grise Fiord HTO-Interim project report-100115).